-Applicants must score a four or above to receive advanced placement credit for prerequisite courses.
-When advanced placement credit is substituted for a prerequisite course an additional course of an equal level or better should be taken to demonstrate scholastic ability at the college level.
+Applicants must score a four or above to receive AP credit (advanced placement credit) for prerequisite courses.
+When AP credit is substituted for a prerequisite course an additional course of an equal level or better should be taken to demonstrate scholastic ability at the college level.

 Suggested Additional Preparation